zuriniw/zuriniw.github.io/projects/bodymusic/bodymusic.md

 into Grasshopper via the Firefly plugin.

 ● Sound Generation: The Firefly Tone Generator, combined with Python scripting, generates notes based on the input parameters (joint movements).
+We refer the firefly tutorial gh file from [csgen↗](https://mp.weixin.qq.com/s/wXCxsIvpv8ah0z9x7HPaFw)

 ● Visual Rendering: Using Grasshopper’s geometric functions, sound frequency, volume, and other data are mapped to 3D dynamic visual effects, such as rotating or expanding